dnzckn/BasicBO/README.md

 3. **Grid Sweep (Reference Baseline)**

-   A grid search is performed over a \(51 \times 51\) grid, evaluating \( f(x,y) \) at each point.
+   A grid search is performed over a \(51 X 51\) grid, evaluating \( f(x,y) \) at each point.
 While this brute-force approach gives a full overview of the surface, it is computationally expensive for higher-dimensional problems.
 Nevertheless, it serves as a useful baseline and visualization tool.

    By examining the color map generated from the grid, we gain a comprehensive understanding of where the global maximum lies before applying more intelligent sampling methods.